 With consumer confidence riding high, and GDP growth said to be in the neighborhood of 4 percent, this holiday season carries with it the potential for prosperity for the nation’s online retailers.

-However, there is one sizable, dark cloud that looms over what might otherwise be one of the best holiday sales seasons in years: the ability to find—and retain—high quality employees.
+However, there is one sizable, dark cloud that looms over what might otherwise be one of the best holiday sales seasons in years: finding and retaining employees.

 Earlier this month, the U.S. Labor Department reported that the number of job openings jumped by 1.7 percent, for a total of 6.9 million employment openings—the highest number on record since the year 2000.
 Perhaps even more troubling for the nation’s retailers was the accompanying statistic: according to the Labor Department, there were also 3.6 million workers who quit their jobs last month, a 3 percent jump in the number of employees changing jobs.